• Skip to primary navigation

-The best Italian Seafood Risotto Frutti di Mare recipe, made with shrimp, mussels, baby clams, crab, a good white wine, lots of garlic, tomatoes and an exquisite saffron seafood stock.
-Originally from Lombardy, the northern side of Italy, the Italian classic risotto has become a popular dish all around the world.
+The best Italian Seafood Risotto Frutti di Mare recipe; made with shrimp, mussels, baby clams, crab, a good white wine, lots of garlic, tomatoes and an exquisite saffron seafood stock.
+Originally from Lombardy the northern side of Italy, this Italian classic risotto has become a popular dish all around the world.

 Rustic Bowl of Italian Seafood Risotto with Shrimp, Mussels, Clams and Saffron

-Healthy and gluten free, this otherwise known as Risotto alla Pescatora is what an authentic seafood risotto is all about!
+Easy to make, healthy and naturally gluten free, this otherwise known as Risotto alla Pescatora is what an authentic Italian risotto is all about.

-Tough you could make risotto with brown rice I would stick to the classic organic Carnaroli or arborio rice ( <—amazon affiliate) this time, because I want all the comforting creaminess possible.
+Though you could make risotto with brown rice I like to stick to the classic varieties of Carnaroli and arborio rice here to achieve all that comforting classic creaminess.

 Seafood Risotto Recipe

-Can’t find any mussels ?
-No worries, double up on the clams or shrimp, add some squid tentacles in there or a few baby scallops at the last minute.
+• Can’t find any mussels?
+Work with whatever seafood frutti di mare are in season.
+Double up on the clams or shrimp, maybe add some squid tentacles or a few baby scallops at the last minute.

-Wanna make it without wine ?
-Replace it with some stock and bump up the lemon for extra zest!
-Tough truth be told, this is a dish best served with a glass of chilled dry white wine, like a Pinot Grigio, Soave or Verdicchio 😉
+• Wine pairing – this is a dish best served with a glass of chilled dry white wine, like a Pinot Grigio, Soave or Verdicchio!

-Note worthy: I included the recipe for my homemade seafood stock below, but feel free to use a store bought vegetable stock and infuse it with some saffron when pressed for time.
+• Note: I included the recipe for my homemade seafood stock below, but feel free to use a store bought vegetable stock and infuse it with some saffron when pressed for time.
+No cheese or cream is allowed in this seafood risotto.

 Seafood Risotto Frutti di Mare with Shrimp, Crab, Mussels, Clams and Saffron